 A summary of the presentations highlighting the key messages from the panellists is given below.

-The roundtable discussion began with an introduction about what Indialogue Foundation is, its role in unfolding transformation and deepening the understanding of the people and self through its intercultural and interfaith dialogue.
+The roundtable discussion began with an introduction by Bilal Acikgoz, President, IF about what Indialogue Foundation is, its role in unfolding transformation and deepening the understanding of the people and self through its intercultural and interfaith dialogue.
 The IFLC (International Festival of Language & Culture) has been furnished briefing.; a mega cultural event which about to be happening on 7 May, 2016.
 Some short related videos has also been played on the projection screen.

 In an opening statement, Professor M. M. Verma has cited verses from religious scriptures in the support of peace and diversity and asked the first panellist to comment on the topic.